 Long term efforts rewarded

 Peter Boncz, senior researcher at CWI’s Database Architectures group, welcomes the upcoming investment.
 “Databricks announcing such large investment in R&D jobs after our collaboration is great news for The Netherlands.
 I see this as a success of our long-term efforts to advance the local data management hi-tech ecosystem.
 That was also a major motivation for CWI doing spin-offs such as Data Distilleries, MonetDB and Vectorwise.
-It also catalysed the organisation of conferences such as SIGMOD and in January 2020 CIDR, that put Amsterdam on the map of the data management community.
+It also catalyzed the organisation of conferences such as SIGMOD and in January 2020 CIDR, that put Amsterdam on the map of the data management community.
 It is also great news for all talented computer science students at Dutch universities.
 Amsterdam is becoming a serious option besides Zurich and Silicon Valley. ”

 Top notch engineering squad